vitalsource/data/edm-2024/README.md

 barrier, using electronic textbooks as source material.
-To date, approximately 2.5 million automatically generated (AG) questions have been added to thousands of online textbooks in the VitalSource Bookshelf e-reader platform as a free study feature called CoachMe, available to millions of students.
+To date, approximately 2.5 million automatically generated (AG) questions have been added to thousands of online textbooks in the VitalSource Bookshelf ereader platform as a free study feature called CoachMe, available to millions of students.
 There are several types of AG questions available, including fill-in-the-blank (FITB), matching, multiple choice, and free response.